recright/recright-wp-plugin/README.md

 # RecRight Jobs Wordpress plugin

-RecRight is a video recruitment platform that helps you and your hiring team speed up the entire recruitment process so you can focus less on admin, and more on people.
+[RecRight](https://www.recright.com/) is a video recruitment platform that helps you and your hiring team speed up the entire recruitment process so you can focus less on admin, and more on people.
 While traditional screening methods are time-consuming and ineffective, using video in recruitment empowers you to find the right people faster.

 With this plugin you get your position listing to your Wordpress site.
 Using provided shortcode you can freely place the listing where you want on your site.

+For more information about RecRight see our [website](https://www.recright.com/)

 ## How to install